JonathanMatthey/mr-potato-head/README.md

 ![Imgur](http://i.imgur.com/Vy06FW3.gif)

-find JonathanMatthey on github.com and find the Mr_Potato_Head repository
+find *JonathanMatthey* on github.com and find the *mr-potato-head* repository

 >Fork their Repo
 >From the new Repo on your GitHub, copy the clone from https url to your clipboard.